osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 following members:
 * `name`: Returns the name of the connection as a `String`.
 * `source`: Returns the source of the connection as a `ConnectionInstanceEnd`.
+* `destination`: Returns the destination of the connection as a `ConnectionInstanceEnd`.

 #### DoubleRange